Spring Garden Revival

 Storm Debris Management & Emergency Response Coordination with Natick

-Severe weather events in Natick, such as Nor’easters, hurricanes, and ice storms, require coordinated storm debris management.
-The DPW announces emergency collection schedules and may extend yard waste hours or open temporary drop-off sites.
-Residents must separate organic brush from construction debris and place it curbside without blocking streets.
-Priority is given to clearing emergency routes, with traffic control provided by the Police Department.
-For major disasters, FEMA coordination and documentation are required.
-Public safety is paramount—report hazards like downed power lines to the appropriate agency.
-For emergency procedures, contact: Natick Department of Public Works
+Severe weather events in Natick, such as Nor’easters, hurricanes, and ice storms, require coordinated emergency debris management.
+The town issues emergency collection announcements and may extend yard waste hours or open temporary drop-off sites.
+Residents must separate organic brush from construction debris and place materials curbside without blocking streets.
+Priority is given to clearing emergency routes and major thoroughfares, with coordination among DPW, Police, and Fire Departments.
+For federally declared disasters, FEMA documentation and temporary debris storage protocols apply.
+Public safety is ensured through traffic control, barricades, and coordination with utility companies for power line hazards.
+For emergency updates:

 20 East Central Street, Natick, MA 01760